 When you add a geoprocessing package to your project, the package is unpacked and several items are added to your project and open map.

-- In the Geoprocessing History section of the Catalog pane a tool is added with the same name as the package.
-From here you can open the packaged tool to rerun it.
+- A tool is added with the same name as the package under Geoprocessing in the History pane.
+From here, you can open the packaged tool to rerun it.

 Locate unpacked contents